-The School of Science and Computer Engineering's undergraduate degree plan in computer engineering is accredited by the Engineering Commission of the Accreditation Board for Engineering and Technology (ABET) Inc. The undergraduate degree plans in computer science and computer information systems are accredited by the Computer Accreditation Commission of the ABET.
+The School of Science and Computer Engineering's undergraduate degree plan in computer engineering is accredited by the Engineering Accreditation Commission (EAC) of the Accreditation

+Board for Engineering and Technology (ABET) Inc. The undergraduate degree plans in computer science and computer information systems are accredited by the Computer Accreditation Commission (CAC) of the ABET.
 The program in chemistry is accredited by the American Chemical Society (ACS).
+The undergraduate Environmental Science-Industrial Hygiene and Safety plans are accredited by the Applied Science Accreditation Commission (ASAC) of ABET.